skulpt/skulpt/source/GeneralIntro/introduction.rst

 	command line.
 	`Using Python <http://youtu.be/kXbpB5_ywDw>`__ shows you some details about the Python shell and source code.

+**Check your understanding**

+.. mchoicemf:: question1_2_1
+   :answer_a: The instructions in a program, stored in a file
+   :answer_b: The language that you are programming in (e.g., Python)
+   :answer_c: The environment/tool in which you are programming
+   :answer_d: The number (or “code”) that you must input at the top of each program to tell the computer how to execute your program.
+   :correct: a
+   :feedback_a: The file that contains the instructions written in the high level language is called the source code file.
+   :feedback_b: This language is simply called the programming language, or simply the language.
+   :feedback_c: The environment may be called the IDE, or integrated development environment, though not always.
+   :feedback_d: There is no such number that you must type in at the start of your program.

+   Source code is another name for:

+.. mchoicemf:: question1_2_2
+   :answer_a: It is high-level if you are standing and low-level if you are sitting.
+   :answer_b: It is high-level if you are programming for a computer and low-level if you are programming for a phone or mobile device.
+   :answer_c: It is high-level if the program must be processed before it can run, and low-level if the computer can execute it without additional processing.
+   :answer_d: It is high-level if it easy to program in and is very short; it is low-level if it is really hard to program in and the programs are really long.
+   :correct: c
+   :feedback_a: In this case high and low have nothing to do with altitude.
+   :feedback_b: High and low have nothing to do with the type of device you are programming for.
+Instead, look at what it takes to run the program written in the language.
+   :feedback_c: Python is a high level language but must be interpreted into machine code (binary) before it can be executed.
+   :feedback_d: While it is true that it is generally easier to program in a high-level language and programs written in a high-level language are usually shorter, this is not always the case.

+    What is the difference between a high-level programming language and a low-level programming language?

+.. mchoicemf:: question1_2_3
+   :answer_a: 1 = a process, 2 = a function
+   :answer_b: 1 = translating an entire book, 2 = translating a line at a time
+   :answer_c: 1 = software, 2 = hardware
+   :answer_d: 1 = object code, 2 = byte code
+   :correct: b
+   :feedback_a: Compiling is a software process, and running the interpreter is invoking a function, but how is a process different than a function?
+   :feedback_b: Compilers take the entire source code and produce object code or the executable and interpreters execute the code line by line.
+   :feedback_c: Both compilers and interpreters are software.
+   :feedback_d: Compilers can produce object code or byte code depending on the language.
+An interpreter produces neither.

+   Pick the best replacements for 1 and 2 in the following sentence.<br>  When comparing compilers and interpreters, a compiler is like 1 while an interpreter is like 2.

 Special Ways to Execute Python in this Book
 -------------------------------------------